This post may contain affiliate links.

 5 seed crackers broken into pieces on a baking sheet

-These homemade Flax Crackers are a fun and easy snack to make and are packed with fibre and protein for a healthy and filling snack.
+These homemade Flax Crackers are a fun and easy snack to make and are packed with 5 grams of fibre and 6 grams of protein for a healthy and filling snack.

-They’re made with flax seeds, chia seeds, sunflower seeds, pumpkin seeds, and sesame seeds and make a perfect snack or accompaniment to your favourite dips and spreads.
+They’re made with flax seeds, chia seeds, sunflower seeds, pumpkin seeds, and sesame seeds and make a perfect snack or accompaniment with your favourite dips and spreads.
+I love making a batch of these healthy crackers to serve with some Dill Pickle Hummus or to serve along side my Mediterranean Chickpea Salad.

-• Nutrient-packed: Each bite is loaded with vitamins, minerals, and essential fatty acids.
-Each serving of these crackers has over 4 grams of fibre and 5 grams of protein.
+• Nutrient-packed: These crackers are packed with nutrients.
+Each serving of these crackers has over 5 grams of fibre and 6 grams of protein to keep you full and satiated.

-• Customizable: You can tailor the recipe to your taste preferences by adjusting the seed ratios or adding herbs and spices.
+• Customizable: You can customize these crackers to your taste by adjusting the seed ratios or adding any herbs or spices you love.
+One fun variation is adding everything bagel spice like I add to this Everything Bagel Hummus.

 • Gluten-free and vegan-friendly: Perfect for those with dietary restrictions or preferences.

-• Easy to make: With minimal ingredients and simple steps, you’ll have homemade crackers in no time.
+• Easy to make: Made with minimal ingredients and simple steps.

 ingredients for flax crackers